The EU Platform Regulation – regulates rights and obligations on digital platforms and search engines

 - provide simple and understandable information about the parameters that determine the ranking on the search engine.

-- inform about whether the search engine's own goods and services are in any way treated more favorably than goods and services offered by its users.
+- inform about whether the search engine's own goods and services are in any way treated more favourably than goods and services offered by its users.

 Information on and investigation of violations of the Regulation